Micaela Kelly

-Micaela Kelly (born July 2, 1998) is an American professional basketball player.
-She was picked in the second round of the 2021 WNBA draft by the Connecticut Sun of the Women's National Basketball Association.
+Michaela Lynn Kelly (born July 2, 1998) is an American basketball player and coach.
+She played college basketball for Central Michigan before being drafted playing professionally in Turkey and Iceland.
+Kelly was drafted in the second round of the 2021 WNBA draft by the Connecticut Sun of the Women's National Basketball Association.

 Early life

 Kelly was born in Detroit, Michigan.
-She played basketball for Detroit King High School.
+She played basketball for The Cooper elementary cougars A.L Holmes Eagles and Detroit King High School.
 She was named to the All-Detroit High School Girls Basketball first team in 2016.

 College career

 Kelly attended Central Michigan University.
 She led CMU to a Mid-American Conference title and an NCAA tournament berth.
 She is the second player in program history in terms of points with 2,173.
 She was an MAC Player of the Year in 2019–20.
 Her senior year, she averaged 23.9 points and 4.9 assists.
-She graduates in 2021 with a degree in community development.
+She graduated in 2021 with a degree in community development.

 Professional career

 Kelly announced in March 2021 that she would forgo a year of eligibility to declare for the WNBA Draft.
 She is the second player from Central Michigan to be selected.